paulgear/ntpmon/README.txt

 -------------

-By default, until ntpd has been running for 512 seconds (the minimum time for 8 polls at 64-second intervals), NTPmon will return OK (zero return code).
+By default, until ntpd has been running for 512 seconds (the minimum time for 8 polls at 64-second intervals), check_ntpmon will return OK (zero return code).
 This is to prevent false positives on startup or for short-lived VMs.
 To ignore this safety precaution, use --run-time with a low number (e.g. 1 sec).